Skip to content

 Title

-Horny Goat Weed (Icariin) – 200 mg
+Horny Goat Weed (Icariin) – 200mg

 Icariin, the active compound in Horny Goat Weed, has been shown to support erectile function and increase nitric oxide levels.
 Studies suggest its potential in enhancing testosterone production and improving sexual health.